ThoughtWorksInc/AS101-4-workshop/instructions/03_cicd.md

       - ... # <Fill out the second step>
 ```

-When you've written your definition, simply push it to your fork on GitHub, and view the result in the Actions
+When you've written your definition, make sure you enabled workflows for your fork on GitHub as these are disabled by default.
+Then push your changes and view the result in the Actions tab of the repo.
-tab of the repo.
-You might need to enable workflows as these are disabled by default.

 ![actions](images/../../images/actions_tab.png)